Daniel-Nikpayuk/CPPF-CTR/README.md

 Aaron Paquette, the NDP Candidate for Edmonton Manning in the upcoming 2015 Federal election requested this project.
 Out of respect for him and his leadership, I have volunteered.

-With that said, although my bias is that I am in support of the NDP this election---and I certainly support Aaron's individual leadership regardless---I am a complexity theorist at heart.
+With that said, although my bias is in support of the NDP this election---and I certainly support Aaron's individual leadership regardless---I am a complexity theorist at heart.
 I don't support a single recursive political ideology as universal (within a complex system), rather I support the evidence; and I support evidence based politics.